red-collar-official/flutter_kore/packages/umvvm/doc/apis.md

     }
 }
 ```

-### Authorization and errors
+### Authorization and Errors

-To process errors and retry requests override onError method.
+To process errors and retry requests, override the `onError` method.

-Using instance of <b>requestsCollection</b> you can cancel all current requests and retry all of them.
+Using an instance of `requestsCollection`, you can cancel all current requests and retry all of them.

 ```dart

 await requestCollection.cancelAllRequests(
   retryRequestsAfterProcessing: true,
   cancelReasonProcessor: () async {